c3d/make-it-quick/README.md

 default target.
 If you want to clean debug objects, use `make debug-clean`.
 Similarly, you can do a release install with `make release-install`.

-(Note that you can make `debug` your default target, see below).
+Note that you can make `debug` your default target by setting the `TARGET` environment variable, see below.

 ## Environment variables

-Several environment variables control the behavior of `build`.
+Several environment variables control the behavior of `make-it-quick`.
 The variables that can be configured are found at the beginning of `config.mk`.
 Note that all directory names should end with a trailing `/`.
 Some of the most useful environment variables include: